littleactuary/littleactuary.github.io/_posts/blog/2015-10-30-Actuarial-applications-with-r.md

 ### #3: Naming your variables wisely

-A good variable name is a meaningful name, not too short, not too long.
+A good variable name is a meaningful one, not too short, not too long.
 However, when naming an index variable, we usually choose a meaningless letter such as "i", "j" or "k".
 In this case, a friend of mine has taught me that "ii" is better than "i".
 Instead of:

 {% highlight r %}
 beautifulAmount = function(x){